t3nna/shortener/README.md

-#Link Stortener
+# Link Stortener

-##Here you will learn how to use Node.js and Express
+## Here you will learn how to use Node.js and Express

+Today we are creating server with node